 Tenth grade students take History of the Modern World which focuses on western society and culture.

-History 10 • History of the Modern World (full credit)
+History 10 • History of the Modern World (1 credit)

 This course focuses on the major themes in the development and “modernization” of western society and culture, and its relationship to the world at large.
 Students analyze primary source material to study the spiritual base of medieval society, the individuality of the Renaissance and Reformation, the growth of constitutionalism from the Anglo-Saxon Witan through the twentieth century, the process of industrialization and its early critics, the development of nationalism and the impact of World War I and II for humanity.
 The readings range from textbooks and documents to historical novels.
 Student assignments include tests, papers, library research projects, oral presentations and formal debates.
 Texts: Sherman and Salisbury, West in the World; Machiavelli, The Prince; More, Utopia; Remarque, All Quiet on the Western Front; Wiesel, Night; and other selected other readings.